The ABCs of Perfumery

 (e.g., PEA might be classified as Rg indicating mainly R-Rose (70%) with a secondary G-Green note (30%).

-Relative IMPACT - a measure of 'strength'
+Relative IMPACT - a measure of 'speed of perception'

 Odour LIFE